xieyuheng/inner/now/lambda-machine.md

 The λ-calculus is a **closed language**, meaning that its semantics can be deﬁned on the basis of the equivalence of expressions (or terms) of the calculus itself.

+TODO Naive substitutions suﬃce to weakly normalize since other than top-level reductions, including those of partial applications, are ruled out, which precludes name clashes.